wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 1. Save `index.js`  and reload your browser window.
 You should see the `Hello World!` message in both the Javascript console and in the webpage itself!

-Next, let's take a look at transforming Wasi modules that require transformations.
+Next, let's take a look at transforming WASI modules that require transformations.